USBNinjaRRG/USBNinjaProfessional/README.md

 11. The launched ultra-small micro-module can be built into USBNINJA in a small space USB device.
 User-friendly and flexible DIY.

+12. Operating current of USBNinja Professional is only 0.4mA.
+Detection of USBNinja Professional is not that obvious.

 # Form Factors Increase:
 ----------------------